Q & A on the Pilot Auction Facility for Methane and Climate Change (PAF)

 Either way, the price guarantee gives a project owner an incentive to reduce methane and achieve the climate benefits.

-Will the put options be tradable?
+Are the put options be tradable?

-The put options will be tradable, which allows the holders to transfer ownership.
+The put options are tradable, which allows the holders to transfer ownership.
 This might be of interest to someone who bought put options thinking their project would generate a certain volume of emission reductions and, for whatever reason, it does not meet its targets.
 That holder can sell the options to others who have a better chance of delivering emission reductions.
 This will maximize the likelihood that the pilot achieves its full potential to reduce emissions.

 The PAF has the potential for major impact through replication and scaling up, including through the Green Climate Fund, and other public funders.
 Scaled-up versions could, for example, reduce carbon dioxide and other climate pollutants.
 This model can be extended to incentivize any outcome that can be independently measured and validated.

-When will the first auction take place?
+When will the fourth auction take place?